arsenyf/FinkelsteinFontolan_2021NN/README.md

 ## Step 1: Clone the repository
 Navigate to a new folder directory for this project.
-Then clone this repository (`publication_ready` branch):
+Then clone this repository (`publication_ready` branch) by typing the following in the Command Prompt

     git clone --single-branch -b publication_ready https://github.com/arsenyf/FinkelsteinFontolan_2021NN